davidbarone/Dbarone.Net.Proxy/README.md

 # Dbarone.Net.Proxy
 A .NET Proxy / Decorator generator using interceptors.

-Although .NET Core does not include remoting functionality or the RealProxy class found in .NET Framework, it does include a DispatchProxy class in the `System.Reflection` namespace which can be used for basic aspect oriented programming (AOP) use cases like logging, caching, and security.
+Although .NET Core does not include remoting functionality or the RealProxy class found in .NET Framework, it does include a `DispatchProxy` class in the `System.Reflection` namespace which can be used for basic aspect oriented programming (AOP) use cases like logging, caching, and security. the `DispactchProxy` does not require proxied types to derive from `MarshallByRefObject`, but proxied types must implement an interface.

-The main class in this library is the `ProxyGenerator` class.
+I've wrapped up the functionality provided by `DispatchProxy` into this library - the main class being the `ProxyGenerator` class.
 This class can be used to generate proxy objects that wrap the original object, and provide 'Before' and 'After' interception hooks denoted by the `BoundaryType` enum:

 | Interception Hook | Invoked                             |
 | ----------------- | ----------------------------------- |